thcipriani/WagnerProject/pages/christmas---away-from-home.md

 ---
 layout: page
-title: CHRISTMAS - Away From Home
+title: "CHRISTMAS - Away From Home"
 image: /assets/images/035-03.jpg
-caption: Rakada (center man, facing) is Rev. Wagner’s ‘Doctor Boy’ ...
+caption: Rakada (center man, facing) is Rev. Wagner’s ‘Doctor Boy’
+next: /pages/reverend-william-p-wagner---his-missionary-duties.html
+prev: /pages/raising-a-family---in-new-guinea.html
+...
 Many people asked how the Wagners celebrated Christmas in the Highlands.
 Native teachers and evangelists in their circuit along with their families came to the station for a Christmas party.
 After a simple church